© 2026 SimplyTrust Software Inc.

 Like all states, Florida recognizes formally executed wills and living trusts as valid estate planning tools.
 A standard will here requires 2 adult witnesses, and adding a notarized self-proving affidavit can streamline the probate process later.

 Florida doesn't permit springing powers of attorney—documents that only take effect when you become incapacitated.
 Your agent's authority begins the moment you sign, which means you need absolute trust in whoever you choose.
 Some people address this by keeping the original document with their attorney until it's needed.
-Financial powers of attorney here require both two witnesses and a notary, making Florida one of the stricter states for these documents.
-Plan to execute yours at a bank or attorney's office where you can satisfy all requirements at once.
+Financial powers of attorney here require both 2 witnesses and a notary, making Florida one of the stricter states for these documents.
+All requirements can be satisfied at once at a bank or attorney's office.

-Florida has a relatively low threshold for simplified estate procedures—only estates under $0 can avoid formal probate.
-This means most families will need to go through the full probate process, making strategies like living trusts or beneficiary designations particularly valuable here.
+Florida does not offer a traditional small estate affidavit, but estates valued under $75,000 may qualify for Summary Administration, a simplified probate process that is faster and less expensive than formal administration.
 Unlike states with formal independent administration statutes (such as California and Texas), Florida doesn't offer a simplified procedure for executors to petition for reduced court oversight.
 However, executors typically have statutory authority to manage routine estate matters.
 For families looking to avoid probate court involvement entirely, a revocable living trust remains the most reliable option.

 Each county in Florida handles probate matters through its local court system.
 Click on any county to view specific court contact information, judges, filing procedures, and local requirements.